kstopa/cams-tools/README.md

 #### CLI usage

+CAMS tools can be used from command line.
+To see all the options just type:

-    python3 cams.py -h
+    cams -h

 #### API usage

-### Converting with WGRIB2
+### Grib2 conversion with wgrib2

-If you have installed wgrib2 tool in your system the tool can uses it to convert CAMS GRIB2 data to other formats by using wgib2 tool.
+If you have installed wgrib2 tool in your system, the CAMS tools can uses it to convert CAMS GRIB2 files to other formats by using wgib2 tool.
 Currently wgrib2 supports:

 - netcdf: write data in netcdf v3 format (or v4 if wgrib2 is compiled with this option.
-Note that in opposite as default NETCDF support this format **conserves geometry information**.
+Note that in opposite as default supported NetCDF format, files converted from Grib2 to NetCDF format using CAMS tools **conserves geometry information**.
 - mysql: export data to a mysql database
 - mysql_speed: export data to a mysql database
 - spread: write data for Excel spreadsheets